-Google Analytics is the best free tool to monitor websites traffic.
+Google Analytics is the best free tool to monitor website traffic.
 As a newbie blogger, it’s complicated to configure Google Analytics, also the dashboard of Google Analytics is quite confusing.

 In my recent post, I had explained the MonsterInsights WordPress plugin for Google Analytics and also MonsterInsight for WooCommerce sites.
 Monsterinsight is the best handy WordPress plugin you can go for as a newcomer.